 If you want to take your micellar water on the go, beauty consultant Alexis Page recommends these travel-size capsules from La Roche-Posay, which she buys by the boxful when she’s in Paris.
 “The individual packages might not by the most sustainable, but they’re great for travel,” she says.
 “You don’t have to lug around a whole bottle of makeup remover — and they’re very cute.”

 As you’ve probably noticed, the French prefer products that do not treat the skin harshly.
 This mineral-infused thermal water is one such gentle product, and, according to Hou, the bottle “delivers a mist fine enough to water an orchid.”
 She suggests using it on planes or to calm down any dry or irritated patches of skin.
 It can also be used to refresh your makeup if your foundation or concealer starts to look dry during the day.

 Best French pharmacy moisturizers

-This light moisturizer has been a cult backstage favorite for years because it is so mild.
-It’s often the only moisturizer makeup artists carry backstage because it won’t irritate models’ skin, no matter the weather conditions outside or the number of times they’ve had their makeup done and removed that day.
-It doesn’t contain much fragrance, and the milky texture makes it soothing to all skin types.
-No, it’s not going to give you the glow of, say, a $200 jar of Natura Bisse, but it’s a great, unfussy basic.
+“This is often the only moisturizer makeup artists carry backstage because it won’t irritate models’ skin, no matter the weather conditions outside or the number of times they’ve had their makeup done and removed that day,” says Hou.
+It doesn’t contain much fragrance, and the milky texture makes it soothing to all skin types — making it a perfect, unfussy basic.